JibbSmart/JoyShockLibrary/README.md

 **void JslSetCallback(void(\*callback)(int, JOY\_SHOCK\_STATE, JOY\_SHOCK\_STATE, IMU\_STATE, IMU\_STATE, float))** - Set a callback function by which JoyShockLibrary can report the current state for each device.
 This callback will be given the *deviceId* for the reporting device, its current button + trigger + stick state, its previous button + trigger + stick state, its current accelerometer + gyro state, its previous accelerometer + gyro state, and the amount of time since the last report for this device (in seconds).

-**void JslSetTouchCallback(void(\*callback)(int, TOUCH\_STATE, TOUCH\_STATE, float))** - Set a callback function by which JoyShockLibrary can report the current touchpad state for each device.
+**void JslSetTouchCallback(void(\*callback)(int, TOUCH\_POINT, TOUCH\_POINT, float))** - Set a callback function by which JoyShockLibrary can report the current touchpad state for each device.
 Only DualShock 4s will use this.
-This callback will be given the *deviceId* for the reporting device, its current and previous touchpad states, and the amount of time since the last report for this device (in seconds).
+This callback will be given the *deviceId* for the reporting device, its two touch points, and the amount of time since the last report for this device (in seconds).

 **int JslGetControllerType(int deviceId)** - What type of controller is this device?
   1. Left Joy-Con